railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 * A contact that you've been given by a friend.
 You must then qualify it before starting to assign a salesperson to the contact,

-* A form completed on your website directly integrated into Open ERP.
+* A form completed on your website directly integrated into OpenERP.
 Before converting the form into a sale proposition or opportunity, you should read and handle the person's request.

     .. note:: Separation of sales services